The Morris County Regional Vaccination Center closed on July 16, 2021.

 Vaccination appointments are available at other sites.
 Learn more and make your appointment today!

-Testing appointments are available at other sites.
+Get an appointment at an in-person testing site.
 At-home tests are also available.
 Learn more and sign up for a COVID-19 test.

 For statewide numbers and county-by-county vaccination data, visit the State of NJ COVID-19 Dashboard.